ashleydavis/cypress-example/README.md

     npx cypress open

-Then browse to example.test.js, open it and run all tests.
+Then click "Run all specs" in the top right-hand corner.

 ### Command line